chrplr/PCBS/slides/2021-pcbs/lecture4.md

 ## Rhyme dictionary

-Using the field `syll` of the Lexique383.csv, create a dictionary organisez by rhymes, that is the lase, syllable
+Using the field `syll` of `Lexique383.csv`, create a dictionary organised by rhymes, that is the last syllable.